nekflamm/Tap/README.md

 Création de Tap!
 TO DO :
- - Replay
+ - Replay [OK]
- - Use class save high score
+ - Use class save high score [CURRENT]
+- Add leaderboard
+- Add Cumuled score to create an in-app shop / Using 5000 cumuled points to have 10 seconds more